mlibrary/about-publishing/src/content/features/transforming.md

           watching the video below.**
       - type: youtube
         id: F1LiFINq27k
+      - type: spacer
+        spacer: Spacer
   - heading: Interactive Scholarly Work
-    subheading: Interactive scholarly works are long-form digital publications that could not exist in a print environment
+    subheading: Interactive scholarly works are long-form digital publications that could not exist in a print environment.
     content:
       - type: quote_slider
         book: i used to love to dream
         quote:
           name: Sara Jo Cohen
           title: Senior Acquiring Editor, University of Michigan Press
-          quote: I saw the chance to challenge what counts as scholarly publishing in terms of both form and content.
-This mixtap/e/ssay  was an opportunity to support cutting-edge scholarship that we were uniquely able to take on because of the digital affordances of Fulcrum.”
+          quote: I saw a chance to challenge what counts as scholarly publishing in terms of both form and content.
+This mixtap/e/ssay  was an opportunity to support cutting-edge scholarship that we were uniquely able to take on because of the digital affordances of Fulcrum.
         slides:
           - image: /assets/screen-shot-2021-07-16-at-4.39.36-pm.png
             image_alt: ""